-If you’re planning a construction or renovation project, you’ve likely wondered, “What is a general contractor?”
-In the world of construction, general contractors play a vital role in managing everything from timelines and subcontractors to budgets and permits.
+If you’re preparing for a construction or renovation project, you might be asking, “What exactly does a general contractor do?”
+In construction, general contractors are essential—they handle everything from scheduling and hiring subcontractors to managing budgets, permits, and overall project coordination.

 What is a General Contractor in Construction?